rickardlindberg/rliterate/rliterate.markdown

 RLiterate is a tool for reading and authoring documents.
 Documents have pages organized in a hierarchy.
 Pages have a title and paragraphs.
 Paragraphs can be of different types.
 The different paragraph types is what makes RLiterate documens special.
 The code paragraph for example enables literate programming by allowing chunks of code to be defined and then the final source file is automatically generated.
 RLiterate documens can also be exported to different formats for display in different mediums.

+## A tour of RLiterate

+### Main GUI

+* smallest federated wiki inspired the factory and the editing workflow
+* leo and smallest federated wiki inspired TOC and seeing a single page/node at a time

+### Reading tool

+RLiterate is a reading and thinking tool.
+The following features support that.

+Hoisting a page in the table of contents allows you to **focus on a subset** of the document.

+Openining a page and all immediate children (double click on a page in the table of contents) allows you to read a subset of the document **breath first**.
+It's like reading only the first paragraph in an entire book.

+Code can either be read in chunks or the final output.
+And you can follow links between them.

+### Literate programming

+Describe how code paragraphs enable literate programming.

 ## Background

 Many things inspired RLiterate, but the initial thought was triggered by the paper [Active Essays on the Web](http://www.vpri.org/pdf/tr2009002_active_essays.pdf).
 In it they talk about embedding code in documents that the reader can interact with.
 They also mention [Literate programming](https://en.wikipedia.org/wiki/Literate_programming) as having a related goal.